 Macs have the best screens

-Many might scoff at the idea of a Retina screen (after all isn't it just a HD display?), but the current range of Retina MacBooks and iMacs boast screens that feature anti-reflective coatings and no air gap, which makes them the best on the market right now.
-Pair that with the consistent performance in terms of high DPI display, as opposed to the various scaling issues we've experienced on high-end Windows laptop,s and Retina Macs are crystal clear winners.
+Many might scoff at the idea of a Retina screen (after all isn't it just a HD display?), but Apple's range of laptops and iMacs boast some of the most stunning screens you'll see on the market right now.
+Pair that with the consistent performance in terms of high DPI display, as opposed to the various scaling issues we've experienced on high-end Windows laptop's and Retina-equipped Macs are crystal clear winners.

 If things go wrong then it's reassuring to know that Apple offers various good support and service options.
 Apple consistently ranks as one of the best for customer support.
 Most Apple products come with 90 days of complimentary phone support and a one-year limited warranty.